 The fossil fuel coal is used to produce the steam that drives the steam turbine and connected electricity generators and associated air-cooled condensers are supported by 60m-high concrete columns.
 The plan will also include turbine island auxiliary equipment, along with six feedwater heating plants.

 Other associated infrastructure for the power station include administrative buildings, a coal stockyard, coal and ash conveyors and water-supply pipelines.
 There will also be water and wastewater treatment facilities, ash disposal systems, a railway line, a high-voltage yard, limestone offloading facilities, access roads and dams for water storage.

 Power station financing

-In May 2011, Eskom received a R5.7bn ($805.6m) loan from Export Import Bank of the US.
+In May 2011, Eskom received an R5.7bn ($805.6m) loan from the Export-Import Bank of the US.

 Kusile power plant environmental programme

 An environmental impact assessment programme was conducted in March 2006 and received the Record of Decision (ROD) in June 2007.
 However, the Minister of Environmental Affairs and Tourism revised the ROD and issued environmental authorisation for the project in March 2008.